cftrebor/capstone-project/README.md

 1. __Goal__

 	The primary goal for this project was to enable searching of COVID-19 trends and if there was any correlation between the different dimensions and would mostly be used for reporting purposes.
 	* One could search the fact table by state to see how the trends of COVID-19 cases and deaths and vaccines changed over time.
-The SQL query would be something like:
+The SQL query would be something like the below.
+Sample query results [here](ETL/Reports/Vaccines_CA.csv).

 		```
 		SELECT date, tot_cases, tot_death, administered, additional_doses